01.

 The lawyers at Henderson Parks have successfully obtained relief for the plaintiff in commercial matters, including:

-✔ Represented preservation agency in obtaining the last large piece of open land in metropolitan area through a non-eminent domain contested acquisition process.
-Prosecuted the action, including through multiple interlocutory appeals on interim relief, a bankruptcy stay to avoid trial, and ultimately a trial where the verdict was entered in favor of the agency for the land, plus $18,000,000 in damages.
+✔ Represented preservation agency in obtaining the last large piece of open land in the Chicago metropolitan area through a contested acquisition process.
+Prosecuted the action, including through multiple interlocutory appeals on interim relief, a bankruptcy stay to avoid trial, and ultimately a trial where the verdict was entered for title to the land, plus $13,825,515.80 in damages.

-✔ Represented trademark owner against infringing national non-profit utilizing confusingly similar name for newly launched international initiative.
-Infringer voluntarily changed the confusing name and re-branded the entire initiative.
+✔ Represented non-profit trademark owner against infringing national foundation utilizing confusingly similar name for newly launched international initiative.
+Based on the strength of the case and presentation, infringer voluntarily changed the confusing name and re-branded the entire initiative.

 ✔ Represented cleaning supplies distributor against former employees who took trade secrets.
 Obtained preliminary injunctive relief and reached a settlement that prevented further customer loss.